Sioux: Fort Laramie Treaty of 1851

-The Fort Laramie Treaty of 1851 was signed on September 17, 1851, between United States treaty commissioners and representatives of the Cheyenne, Sioux, Arapaho, Crow, Assiniboine, Mandan, Hidatsa, and Arikara Nations.
+The Fort Laramie Treaty of 1851 was signed on September 17, 1851, between US treaty commissioners and representatives of the Cheyenne, Sioux, Arapaho, Crow, Assiniboine, Mandan, Hidatsa, and Arikara Nations.
 The treaty was an agreement between nine more or less independent parties.
 The treaty set forth traditional territorial claims of the tribes as among themselves.
 The United States acknowledged that all the land covered by the treaty was Indian territory and did not claim any part of it.
-The boundaries agreed to in the Fort Laramie treaty of 1851 would be used to settle a number of claims cases in the 20th century.
+The boundaries agreed to in the Fort Laramie treaty of 1851 were used to settle a number of claims cases in the 20th century.
 The tribes guaranteed safe passage for settlers on the Oregon Trail and allowed roads and forts to be built in their territories in return for promises of an annuity in the amount of fifty thousand dollars for fifty years.
 The treaty should also "make an effective and lasting peace" among the eight tribes, each of them often at odds with a number of the others.

 The treaty was broken almost immediately after its inception by the Lakota and Cheyenne attacking the Crow over the next two years.
 In 1858, the failure of the United States to prevent the mass immigration of miners and settlers into Colorado during the Pike's Peak Gold Rush, also did not help matters.
 They took over Indian lands in order to mine them, "against the protests of the Indians," and founded towns, started farms, and improved roads.
 Such immigrants competed with the tribes for game and water, straining limited resources and resulting in conflicts with the emigrants.
-The U.S. government did not enforce the treaty to keep out the immigrants.
+The US government did not enforce the treaty to keep out the immigrants.

-The situation escalated with the Grattan affair in 1854 when a detachment of U.S. soldiers illegally entered a Sioux encampment to arrest those accused of stealing a cow, and in the process sparked a battle in which Chief Conquering Bear was killed.
+The situation escalated with the Grattan affair in 1854 when a detachment of US soldiers illegally entered a Sioux encampment to arrest those accused of stealing a cow, and in the process sparked a battle in which Chief Conquering Bear was killed.